Jindřich Wankel

 Jindřich Wankel (German: Heinrich Wankel; 15 July 1821, Prague – 5 April 1897, Olomouc) was a Bohemian palaeontologist and archaeologist.

+Family

-Wankel was born to Damian Wankel, a clerk, and his wife Magdalena, née Schwarz, in a bilingual environment.
-He attended German schools in Prague and later studied Medicine at the University of Prague as a student of Josef Hyrtl.
+Wankel was born on 15 July 1821 to Damian Wankel, a clerk, and his wife Magdalena, née Schwarz, in a bilingual environment.
+He attended German schools in Prague and later studied medicine at the University of Prague as a student of Josef Hyrtl.

+Wankel married Eliška Šímová [cs] and they had four daughters together: